openedx/openedx-user-groups/docs/decisions/0002-user-groups-model-foundations.rst

 * Clear separation of concerns between different criterion types.
 * Each type can have its own fields and validation logic out-of-the-box, making it easy to extend.
-* Supports advanced use cases for complex criteria that require multiple fields or relationships.
+* Supports advanced use cases for complex criterion types that require multiple fields or relationships.
 * Allows for easy discovery and evaluation of criterion types through Django's model registry.
-* The responsibility of each criterion is of the models, while each group criterion manages the usage of the model (less coupling).
+* The responsibility of each criterion type is handled by the models, while each group criterion manages the usage of the model (less coupling).

 **Cons:**

 * Introduces additional complexity with multiple models and relationships, which can make the system harder to maintain.
-* Each new criterion requires a model and a migration.
+* Each new criterion type requires a model and a migration.
 Even small changes involve versioning and review, which slows down iteration and increases maintenance effort.
-* Fetching and evaluating criteria across multiple models requires a more complex implementation that may be more difficult to implement and debug.
+* Fetching and evaluating criterion types across multiple models requires a more complex implementation that may be more difficult to implement and debug.
 * May lead to performance issues if many criterion types are defined, as each type requires its own database table.
 * The model-based approach may not be as flexible as a registry-based system, where new types can be added without requiring migrations or changes to the database schema.

 Because of these drawbacks, we decided to use a registry-based approach for defining criterion types, which allows for greater flexibility and extensibility without the overhead of managing multiple models and migrations.

-For more details on the model-based approach, see the `Model-based Criteria Subtypes <https://openedx.atlassian.net/wiki/spaces/OEPM/pages/4923228186/Model-based+Criteria+Subtypes>`_ section in the User Groups confluence space.
+For more details on the model-based approach, see the `Model-based Criterion Type Implementation <https://openedx.atlassian.net/wiki/spaces/OEPM/pages/4923228186/Model-based+Criteria+Subtypes>`_ section in the User Groups confluence space.

 References
 **********